-- The edge of the square and the blade should be parallel as shown in figure 24. - If the front or back edge of the blade angles away from the square as shown in figures 25 and 26, adjustments are needed. - Using a 8 mm wrench, loosen the hex screws that secure the mounting bracket to the miter table. - Rotate the mounting bracket left or right until the blade is parallel with the square. - Retighten the screws securely and recheck the bladeto-fence alignment.
+- The edge of the square and the blade should be parallel as shown in figure 27. - If the front or back edge of the saw blade angles away from the square as shown in figures 28 and 29, adjustments are needed. - Using the blade wrench, loosen the hex screws that secure the mounting bracket to the miter table. - Rotate the mounting bracket left or right until the blade is parallel with the square. - Retighten the screws securely and recheck the bladeto-fence alignment.